-1. Apply power to the first X75HD/X75SD unit with a frame-mounted local control panel.

-When ready for configuration, the main X75HD/X75SD menu shows on the display screen.

-- 2. Configure the network settings for this unit, as described in the procedure on page 89. - 3.
+- 1. Apply power to the first X75HD/X75SD unit with a frame-mounted local control panel. - When ready for configuration, the main X75HD/X75SD menu shows on the display screen. - 2.
+Configure the network settings for this unit, as described in the procedure on page 101. - 3.
 Restart the X75HD/X75SD unit. - 4.
-Plug in the next X75HD/X75SD system, configure its network information, and then restart the unit.

-Follow this procedure for all remaining X75HD/X75SD units that require configuration.
+Plug in the next X75HD/X75SD system, configure its network information, and then restart the unit. - Follow this procedure for all remaining X75HD/X75SD units that require configuration. - 5.
+If you will be using a remote panel, configure the RCP's network settings in the same way as you would for an X75HD system (see page 107).